samuelpowell/LibTOAST.jl/README.md

 julia> S = SystemMatrix(mesh)
 ```

 which is a thin wrapper around a compressed sparse row (CSR) matrix used by TOAST.
-Since Julia's native sparse arrays are compressed sparse column (CSC) TOAST.jl, uses this wrapper until the final matrix is ready for use, this allows us to add components of the system matrix in-place without additional allocations.
+Since Julia's native sparse arrays are compressed sparse column (CSC) libTOAST.jl, uses this wrapper until the final matrix is ready for use, this allows us to add components of the system matrix in-place without additional allocations.

 We now assemble and add each of the components to the system matrix.